PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-11 09:45:52
+Last updated: 2024-04-11 09:46:24
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell